opentargets/platform-api/README.md

 - It just so happens that `TargetDiseaseSize` will generate inputs that satisfy this requirement.
 To see what else is available consider other case classes which extend GqlCase.

+##### Adding new inputs

+- The GraphQL test are using generators to create inputs for the queries.
+The generators themselves are defined in `GqlItTestInputs.scala` and read from files in `/test/resources/gqpInputs`.
+- The starting point for the input lists were those used by Checkomatic to identify useful targets and diseases to test against.
+To add more inputs add them to the resource files.

 # Copyright